Bioconductor/BioC2019/docs/schedule.md

 : + The Basics: Fluent genomic workflows with plyranges
   + SingleCell: Orchestrating Single-Cell Analysis with Bioconductor: Overview and Workflows
   + RNAseq & Omics: Bioinformatics tools to integrate and understand molecular changes associated with Immune Response, Stemness and Oncogenic processes: A PanCancer study.
-  + Genomics & EA: Copy number variation analysis with Bioconductor
+  + Genomics & Enrichment Analysis: Copy number variation analysis with Bioconductor

 4:10 - 5:00 --  Workshops Session 3b
 : + The Basics: A plyranges and tximeta case study: differential expression and accessibility
   + SingleCell: Analysis of large single-cell RNA-seq datasets in R/Bioconductor
   + RNAseq & Omics: Working with open-source Human Microbiome Project Data: Efficient Data Access and Analysis Workflow
-  + Genomics & EA: ATAC-seq data quality control using the ATACseqQC package
+  + Genomics & Enrichment Analysis: ATAC-seq data quality control using the ATACseqQC package

 5:30 - 7:30 -- Contributed posters
 :